-If your offer a BIM or software related program that is designated with LU/HSW, it needs to clearly explain how it ensures aspects of Health Safety and Welfare to safeguard the general public.
-Courses should not be delivered with the intent to sell or upgrade software versions or systems and Presenters should not attempt to discredit other software programs or systems.
+If your offer a BIM or software related program that is designated with LU/HSW it needs to clearly explain how it ensure aspects of Health Safety and Welfare to safeguard the general public.
+The Course should not be delivered with the intent to sell or upgrade software versions or systems and it should not attempt to discredit other software programs or system.
 Topics which center on computer software and other technical tools can be a source of confusion.
-Again, the critical determining factor is whether the course advances the protection and wellbeing of the general public.
+Again, the critical determining factor is whether the course advances the protection and well-being of the general public.

-If the course content deals more with learning how to use a design, drafting, or modeling program, it can be considered for general topics only or LU.
+So, if the content deals more with learning how to use a design, drafting, or modeling program, the course be considered for general topics only or LU.
 However, if learning the software is a vehicle by which the attendee will gain knowledge about something that affects public welfare - for example, energy modeling - then it can be considered for LU/HSW credit.